Omodaka9375/PDF2Text/README.md

 # PDF2Text

-This is a single page static website that will convert your PDF to text using Tesseract OCR (v4) in your browser, and download extraction as .txt file.
+This is a single page static website that will convert your PDF to text using Tesseract OCR (v4) in your browser, and download extraction as .txt file

 ## Features